Generic Name: sumatriptan succinate

 2. Flip: In this step, you will learn how to prepare Sumavel Dosepro for delivery of the medicine.

-Firmly press the green lever all the way down (away from the clear plastic end), until it clicks and locks into the handle.
-You may feel some resistance - this is normal.
+Firmly press the lavender (4 mg) or green (6 mg) lever all the way down (away from the clear plastic end), until it clicks and locks into the handle.
+You may feel some resistance – this is normal.

 Once you have flipped the lever, do not touch the end of the clear medication chamber.
 Keep the medication chamber pointed away from your face or eyes.

-3. Press: In this step, you will learn how to deliver the medicine.
+3. Pinch and Press: In this step, you will learn how to deliver the medicine.

 Deliver the dose exactly as shown to you by your healthcare provider.